iambrookedrake/GuessWho/work_notes.md

 # - What went well (in the context of working on the assignment) today?
-Code to compare users is complete and usable
+Code connects to heroku.
+Add user and compare user functions work as expected.
 # - What was particularly interesting or surprising about the topic(s) today?
-The results are not consistent or reliable
+The results have become more consistent, though they are not reliably accurate.
 # - What was the most challenging part of the work today, and why?
-Deciding whether the model is in its most useful form
+Deciding whether the model is in its most useful form and how to adjust it.